josefsbreakfast/Polaris-Protocol/Disruption_Kit/Survivor_Tools/🔥_your_emotional_campfire_care_kit.md

 ---

 ## 🏮 Footer
-**Your Emotional Campfire Care Kit** is part of Polaris’ Emotional Systems & Survival cluster.
+*🔥 Your Emotional Campfire Care Kit* is part of Polaris’ Emotional Systems & Survival cluster.
 It translates systemic analysis into gentle, practical strategies for individuals navigating bureaucratic harm, democratic drift, or personal upheaval.

 Crosslinks:
 - 🌲 *campfire_stability_model_for_modern_citizens*
 - 🌲 *rebuilding_spark_in_a_political_forest_fire*
 - 🧯 *signs_your_brain_is_tired_because_society_is_batshit*

+_Last updated: 2025-12-11_